 The data input here will automatically populate into other sections, such as the Derived Background Indicators section.

 In these three sections, you can add pastoral information.
 You can pin pastoral notes to the top of the profile, set a looked After status to populate the student in Students > Demographics > Looked After (In Care) and other functionalities.

 This section is where you can see and manage the student's login details to the Student Portal.

 When clicking on the Username (if recorded), an overview of the user details is displayed.

 Various options such as Reset Password, Change Password, Change Username are available as well as accessing the User Overview screen, Disabling the account or logging in as the User.

 This groups information relating to health and medication.
 The pre-set records may be updated by selecting the record.

-When clicking on the '+Add' button, data such as Vision and Hearing Test, Medical Condition, Immunizations, Medical Event, Medical Institution Relationship, Medical Plan and Dietary Requirement can be recorded by selecting from the list.
+Click +Add to add data such as Vision and Hearing Test, Medical Condition, Immunizations, Medical Event, medical Note, Medical Institution Relationship, Medical Plan and Dietary Requirement can be recorded by selecting from the list.